GMAT Exam Delivered Online Best Practices: How to Test at Home with Confidence

 This generally offers the benefit of improved speed and stability during the test.
 If your WiFi is spotty or inconsistent, taking this extra step may be very worthwhile (and take one less thing off your mind).

-Remember, the use of a VPN connection is not allowed (and they’re often iffy connections anyway!)
+Remember, the use of a VPN connection or a mobile hotspot are not allowed (and they’re often iffy connections anyway!)

 Ensure there are no automated processes scheduled to run